daira/describe-curve/curve-format.md

 Keys
 ----

+`source-url`
+: A URL for the definition of this curve.

 `name`
 : The name of this curve.
 This has no effect on security checks but will be used in the output to refer to the curve.